sf-wdi-25/notes/week-03-ajax-json-express/drills/README.md

  - `addDIR(DIR)` - Add a DIR to the Cohort object.
  - `removeDIR(DIR)` - Remove a DIR from the Cohort Object.  **Return** the removed DIR.

- - `buildCohortList()` - Create an HTML string consisting of the full list of the Instructors, the DIR, and the students.
+ - `buildCohortList()` - Create and return an HTML string consisting of the full list of the Instructors, the DIR, and the students.
 The String should be an unordered list (`<ul>`) and each individual should be a list item (`<li>`).
 You may include any desired custom HTML to make the list awesome and exciting.

 **Challenges**